Work on Caltrans projects continues

-Work on a number of Caltrans projects is set to continue this week.
+Caltrans has work scheduled on a number of projects in the region this week.

 long-term projects

+- State Route 70: Between Second Street and 18th Street, motorists can expect lane and shoulder restrictions from 9 p.m.-7 a.m. today through Thursday for concrete and sidewalk work.

+- State Route 70: Work is starting on an $83 million funded by Senate Bill 1, the Road Repair and Accountability Act of 2017, to replace the Simmerly Slough Bridge.
+Completion is expected in spring 2022.

+- State Route 70: Between Binney Junction and Laurellen Road, motorists can expect intermittent one-way traffic control from 8 p.m.-6 a.m. today through Friday for highway construction work.

+Short-term projects

+- State Route 20: Between Walnut Avenue and the Nevada County line, west- and eastbound motorists can expect shoulder closures at various locations from 8 a.m.-3 p.m.
+Tuesday and Wednesday for tree work.

+- State Route 49: From Camptonville Road to the Sierra County line, motorists can expect one-way traffic control from 7 a.m.-3:30 p.m. today through Wednesday for paving work.

+- State Route 70: Between the State Route 70/65 separation and the Olivehurst overcrossing, northbound motorists can various lane restrictions from 8 p.m.-6 a.m. today through Thursday and southbound motorists can expect various lane restrictions from 8 p.m.-5 a.m. today through Friday for emergency bridge work.

+- State Route 70: Between Laurellen Road and the South Honcut Bridge, motorists can expect various lane restrictions from 7 p.m.-6 a.m. today through Thursday and 9 p.m.
+Friday to 8 a.m.
+Saturday for striping work.

-- State Route 70: Work continues a $48.6 million project by Caltrans and the Butte County Association of Governments to widen the existing two-lane highway to five lanes south of Oroville between Ophir Road and Palermo, create a continuous two-way left-turn lane, widen the shoulders and increase the clear recovery zone area for errant vehicles to safely recover and correct direction.
+- State Route 20: Work continues on a $37.7 million project funded by Senate Bill 1 (SB 1), the Road Repair and Accountability Act of 2017, to restore nearly 12 lane miles of pavement between Lytle Road and the Sutter Bypass, widen the shoulders and replace the Wadsworth Canal Bridge.
 Completion is expected in 2020.

-- State Route 70: At Ophir Road, motorists can expect the east and west legs of Ophir Road closed to traffic around the clock through Saturday for highway construction work.

-Short-term projects

-- State Route 70: At Garden Drive, motorists can expect the Garden Drive overcrossing closed until further notice for emergency bridge repairs.

-- State Route 162: Between Fifth Avenue and Veatch Street, motorists can expect one-way traffic control from 9:30 p.m.-6 a.m. today through Thursday for utility work.

-- State Route 162: West of the State Route 99 junction, motorists can expect one-way traffic control at various locations around the clock through Friday for emergency road work.

-- State Route 191: Between Fallenger Creek and Runaway Road, motorists can expect intermittent lane restrictions from 7 p.m.-6 a.m. today through Thursday for electrical work.
+No traffic-interfering work is scheduled.

+- State Route 99: Utility relocation work continues in advance of a $37 million pavement and streetscape project by Caltrans and the city of Live Oak to replace the old pavement, flatten the roadway, construct new sidewalks, curbs and gutters, upgrade drainage systems, and improve traffic signals, bicycle and pedestrian signals between Pennington Road and Elm Street.
+Roadway construction is expected to start in 2020.
+No traffic-interfering work is scheduled.

 Colusa County